 Various rulers of Greece have enumerated the population many times, beginning in the 17th century.
 The most useful censuses for tracing Greek ancestry are available from the FHL, including 1840 to 1844, 1848, 1851, 1879 and other census records from Nauplion; 1835, 1838 to 1839 census and 1857 to 1881 and 1889 town registers from Argolidos; and 1923, 1948 and 1953 censuses of the Armenian minority in Greece.
 To find these films, run a keyword search of the FHL catalog on Greece census, or a place search on the region.

-Although the various governments of what’s now Poland took numerous censuses for taxation, statistics and other purposes, few of these records have survived.
+Although the various governments of what is now Poland took numerous censuses for taxation, statistics and other purposes, few of these records have survived.
 Extant censuses are in local parishes, the Main Archives of Ancient Documents in Warsaw or district and municipal archives, where they may not be readily accessible by researchers.
 See Poland GenWeb for more information.
 The FHL has microfilmed a handful of Polish census records, cataloged by town.
-It’s free to search the Bedzin Jewish Census of 1939 at JewishGen and Ancestry.com.
+You can search the Bedzin Jewish Census of 1939 at JewishGen and Ancestry.com.

 The Austro-Hungarian Empire conducted censuses in Transylvania, Banat and Bukovina in 1785, 1805, 1828, 1857, 1869, 1880, 1890, 1900 and 1910, and Romania took censuses in 1912, 1930, 1941, 1956 and 1966.
 Except for FHL microfilm of a few early Austro-Hungarian census records for parts of Transylvania, these records are accessible only at the national archives of Romania and Hungary.
 A 1942 Jewish census, also covering Moldova and Ukraine, is available on JewishGen and Ancestry.com.